Brick-Rage12/A2-Suggestions/Suggestions/Alternate Inversion & Rotation.md

 Location: [Thread](https://discord.com/channels/1092928496474521700/1123739757399252993)

 Summary:
-Instead of using the joystick for rotating your character, you would grab a surface and tilt your wrists to rotate your character.
+Instead of using the joystick for rotating your character, you would grab a surface and tilt your wrists to rotate your character. [[Locomotion]]

 Discussion:
  - [Related Suggestion](https://discord.com/channels/1092928496474521700/1123739757399252993/1123740346019491860) [[Wrist Based Rotation]]